3 percent to 203.0 billion rupees.

-Total revenues including non-tax revenues rose only 5.6 percent from a year earlier, against a planned annual increase of 14.4 percent.
+Total revenues including non-tax revenues rose only 5.6 percent from a year earlier, against a planned annual increase of 14.

 Sri Lanka is now facing a trade contraction, with slowing growth and falling imports.
 Import taxes are key source of revenue.